-Envision New Braunfels Comprehensive Plan Action 1.3: Encourage balanced and fiscally responsible land use patterns.
-Action 1.8: Concentrate future investment in industrial and employment centers near existing and emerging hubs, such as the airport; and along existing high capacity transportation networks, such as Interstat Highway 35.
-Action 1.11 Update policies and coo to achieve development patterns that implement th goals of Envision New Braunfels.
-Action 3.3 goals of Envision New Braunfels.
+City Plan/Council Priority: Action 1.3: Encourage balanced and fiscally Envision New Braunfels responsible land use patterns.
+Action 1.8: Comprehensive Plan Concentrate future investment in industrial and employment centers near existing and emerging hubs, such as the airport; and along existing high capacity transportation networks, such as Interstate Highway 35.
+Action 1.11 Update policies and codes to achieve development patterns that implement the goals of Envision New Braunfels.
 Action 3.3 Balance commercial centers with stable neighborhoods.
-Action 3.6 Proactively provide a regulatory environment that remains business and regulatory environment that remains business and resident friendly.
+Action 3.6 Proactively provide a regulatory environment that remains business and resident friendly.